labdao/docs/docs/tutorials/installation_tutorial.md

 ---
-title: Tutorial
+title: Installation
-sidebar_position: 4
+sidebar_position: 1
 ---

 *Note: This tutorial is a step-by-step guide to installing Plex and running an affinity binding tool for the first time.
 If you are familiar with using the command line and have analysed biological data before, you may wish to use our [quickstart guide](https://docs.labdao.xyz/affinity-prediction/quickstart).*

-This tutorial will guide you through the steps required to set up Plex, the LabDAO client, so you can **run affinity binding tools** direct from your computer.
+This tutorial will guide you through the steps required to set up Plex, the LabDAO client, so you can **run affinity prediction tools** directly from your computer.

 By the end of this tutorial, you will have:

+* Installed Plex
-- Run an affinity binding tool (Equibind) on our provided test data (which includes a protein file and a small molecule file)
+* Run a docking tool (Equibind) on our provided test data, which includes a protein file and a small molecule file
-- Visualized the results
+* Visualized the results

 Let’s get started!

-**Requirements:**
+## Requirements

 - No previous technical experience - we’ll walk through each step.
-- Request an API key from us:
+- An API token

-    - Please send us an [email](mailto:stewards@labdao.com) to get an API key.
-    - We’ll respond as quickly as we can.
+Please send us an [email](mailto:stewards@labdao.com) to get an API token.
+We’ll respond as quickly as we can.
 While you’re waiting, start the tutorial and download Plex (Step 1).
-    - If you haven’t used an API key before, don’t worry.
+If you haven’t used an API key before, don’t worry.
 It’s just a string of characters that acts like a password.
 You’ll just need to copy and paste it - the tutorial shows you how.

-**Steps:**

-1. Install Plex
-2. Add an API key
-3. Run an example with our test data

 ## 1. Install Plex
 In order to run LabDAO's tools you need to install the LabDAO Plex client.

-**What is Plex?**
+### What is Plex

-Plex is a piece of code that will allow you to run tools, such as the *binding affinity prediction tool*, by using simple commands from your computer.
+Plex is a piece of software that will allow you to run tools, such as the *binding affinity prediction tool*, by using simple commands from your computer.

 Plex manages all the required dependencies and installations, to make the tools as easy to run as possible.

-When you run a tool, Plex requests compute-time from members of the LabDAO network, so you don’t have to worry about hardware requirements or setting up compute.
+When you run a tool, Plex requests compute-time from members of the LabDAO network, so you don’t have to worry about hardware requirements or setting up the neccesary compute infrastructure.

 ### Open your terminal
 To install Plex, first open up the Terminal application.
 The Terminal is a text-based method of using your computer.